 Blood sacrifice also played an important role in the group’s ritual practices.
 “They kill every thirty days or so – on the full moon,” cult member Cookie would tell police.
 “It’s always a ritual, that they offer up the victim as a sacrifice to Satan.”
 Like many of the claims made, it is unclear how much of this was based on reality and how much was based on rumor.
 At the very least, animal sacrifices did seem to take place based on the witness accounts.
 But it was never proven that the group performed collective acts of ritual murder on human victims.
 Although details of Satanic worship would come up repeatedly throughout the trials, the prosecution decided it would only complicate the proceedings if they explicitly connected the three murders to a broader conspiracy.

 However, if the three murders were indeed self-styled sacrificial offerings to Satan, the details of sexual torment and prolonged torture do follow a certain logic.
 “In addition to satisfying sadistic urges,” psychologist Gail Feldman writes in her study of ritualized abuse, “torture is [used] to force the victim to a maximum state of emotional arousal, where it is believed that the greatest amount of life force is extracted at the moment of death.”

 Throughout the investigation, police heard numerous references to the Freetown State Forest.
 This is where most of the group’s activity was centered.
-The forest has its own dark history, serving as the location to a number of violent crimes and tragic events over the years.
-Some say that the five-thousand acre reservation is cursed land.
+The forest has its own dark history, serving as the location for a number of violent crimes and tragic events over the years.
+Some say that the five-thousand-acre reservation is cursed land.
 It’s also known to be a hotbed of paranormal activity.
 Perhaps this is what draws occultists to meet here under the cover of darkness.